Jonathan Shepherd: Violence not known to the police

 Shepherd's discovery that the police were unaware of 50–75% of violence which results in hospital treatment – a finding since replicated in every Western country where this overlap has been studied – prompted him to hypothesise that emergency departments are sources of unique information which could be used to prevent violence more effectively than is possible using police intelligence alone.
 To test this idea, in 1996 he convened the Cardiff Violence Prevention Group (now Board).
 This group was a prototype Community Safety Partnership and was replicated by law across Britain in 1998.

 First, methods of collection in emergency departments of data on precise violence location, weapon, time and day and assailants were compared; electronic data capture by receptionists (termed registrars in the United States) proved most effective and sustainable.
 Second, the use of these hospital data was trialled in the context of violence in pubs and nightclubs – and found to result in significantly greater prevention.
-Third, a controlled experiment in 14 similar cities was carried out with collaborators at the Centres for Disease Control and Prevention (CDC) in the U.S; violence levels in the intervention city fell 42% more than in control cities.
+Third, a controlled experiment in 14 similar cities was carried out with collaborators at the Centers for Disease Control and Prevention (CDC) in the U.S; violence levels in the intervention city fell 42% more than in control cities.

 Shepherd has attributed this decline in part to better targeted policing and an increased use of street CCTV.
 Fourth, an economic analysis concluded that cost benefit ratios were highly favourable; in Cardiff alone in 2007, savings were £6.9M compared with estimated costs in similar cities.
 This evidence is central to the UK government's impact assessment of new public health measures which led to the decision to mandate multiagency violence prevention; this new law was announced in the December 2019 Queen's Speech to the UK parliament.

 By 2007, violent incidents in Cardiff had declined by 40%.
 In 2009, the Cardiff Violence Prevention Group received the Queen's Anniversary Prize.

 This "Cardiff Model" was first implemented elsewhere in the UK in the late 1990s, starting in south east England, Merseyside and in Glasgow.
 In 2008, it was included in the UK government's alcohol strategy and in 2010 it was included in the new coalition government's programme.
 By 2014 more than 60% of emergency departments were collecting and sharing Cardiff Model data and in 2016 this became mandatory in England.
 In 2017, the data were included in the new Emergency Care Data Set.
 The Model has been endorsed by the World Health Organization, adopted by the Centers for Disease Control and Prevention (CDC) for implementation in the United States, and implemented in cities in the United States, Australia, South Africa and the Netherlands.

 Shepherd summarised the public health effectiveness of policing and criminal justice systems in an article in the Lancet.